-- Apply knowledge of the influence of social, cultural, psychological, and economic factors to the acquisition of language and language learning and to the teaching of literacy. - (g) In the area of mathematics content, the ability to: - Explain the meaning and use of numbers and the standard algorithms for the 4 basic operations of addition, subtraction, multiplication, and division; - Explain basic algebraic concepts, representations, and formulas; - Explain the proportions of geometry, including relationships and theorems in figures and shapes; - Explain standard units of measurement; and - Organize and interpret data through the use of visual displays, probability, and statistics. - (h) In the area of social studies content, ability to: - Explain world geography and its effects on human, physical, political, and economic systems; - Explain the pre-history and early civilizations to those of the current day, including their developments and transformations; - Explain United States history from European exploration and colonization to current developments and transformations; - Explain the nature, purpose, and forms of local, state, national, and international government; - Demonstrate a working knowledge of the tools, goals, and areas of study in anthropology, sociology, and psychology; and - Explain basic micro- and macro-economics. - (i) In the area of science content, ability to: - Explain, in the area of earth science, the structure and the process of the earth system and its relationship to the universe; - Explain, in the area of life science, the structure, function, and healthy maintenance of living systems; - Explain, in the area of physical science, the structure, property, and interactions of energy and matter; - Apply the inquiry process an educational standard of science pursuant to RSA 193-C:3,III(a) through the use of scientific inquiry; and - Apply an awareness of history and nature of science to an inquiry process an educational standard of science pursuant to RSA 193-C:3,III(a) illuminating the history of science.
+Apply knowledge of the influence of social, cultural, psychological, and economic factors to the acquisition of language and language learning and to the teaching of literacy.

+- (g) In the area of mathematics content, the ability to: - Explain the meaning and use of numbers and the standard algorithms for the 4 basic operations of addition, subtraction, multiplication, and division; - Explain basic algebraic concepts, representations, and formulas; - Explain the proportions of geometry, including relationships and theorems in figures and shapes; - Explain standard units of measurement; and - Organize and interpret data through the use of visual displays, probability, and statistics. - (h) In the area of social studies content, ability to: - Explain world geography and its effects on human, physical, political, and economic systems; - Explain the pre-history and early civilizations to those of the current day, including their developments and transformations; - Explain United States history from European exploration and colonization to current developments and transformations; - Explain the nature, purpose, and forms of local, state, national, and international government; - Demonstrate a working knowledge of the tools, goals, and areas of study in anthropology, sociology, and psychology; and - o Explain basic micro- and macro-economics. - (i) In the area of science content, ability to: - Explain, in the area of earth science, the structure and the process of the earth system and its relationship to the universe; - Explain, in the area of life science, the structure, function, and healthy maintenance of living systems;

-- LAS 1110 On Being Human - LAS 1120 Communities in America (specifically LAS 1120 Origins of American Democracy) - LAS 2110 The Creative Arts (specifically LAS 2110 Creative Expression: This Is Your Brain on Art) - LAS 2120 The Scientific Process - LAS 2130 Laboratory Science (specifically Environment Science) - LAS 2140 Humanities (specifically this must focus on literature as a means of self-expression) - LAS 3110 Global Perspectives (specifically must be World Geography) - MT 1010 or MT 1020 College Mathematics - WR 1010 Writing in the Liberal Arts and Sciences I - WR 1020 Writing in the Liberal Arts and Sciences II
+- Explain, in the area of physical science, the structure, property, and interactions of energy and matter; - Apply the inquiry process an educational standard of science pursuant to RSA 193-C:3,III(a) through the use of scientific inquiry; and - Apply an awareness of history and nature of science to an inquiry process an educational standard of science pursuant to RSA 193-C:3,III(a) illuminating the history of science.

+LAS 2130 - Laboratory Science (specifically Environment Science)

+LAS 2140 - Humanities (specifically this must focus on literature as a means of self-expression)

+LAS 3110 - Global Perspectives (specifically must be World Geography)

+MT 1020 or MT 100 or higher - College Mathematics

+WR 1020 - Writing in the Liberal Arts and Sciences $\Pi$